gdwnldsKSC/qemu-msvc/ReadMe.md

 # Progress Updates

 11/25/25 - Introducing glib, which is required for more modern qemu versions.
+This must be acquired/built outside of the tree and copied into the relevaing directories in the folder third_party\glib - other items will move here too as we clean up and automate the full build.
+Dropping fmod audio support, due to licensing issues and the fact that wav audio works just fine for us right now.
+Given the proprietary nature, we can't statically link it in, and it's removed at some point in the future.
+Integraded and updated SDL in the build process.
+Moved it into third_party.
+Current as of this date.
+Working copies of the integrated library are included in the tree, but you can update as desired.
+No more msvcr90d.dll dependency anymore.

 11/23/2025 - We're in qemu 0.15.x territory now, but there is a large outstanding issue with how TCG works post 0.12.5 that is only partially resolved, causing large issues for x86 guests.